Learning goals

 Once your image is stored on disc, open it in QGIS.
 Select the same visualization settings as for the Landsat image and compare pixel values using the “Identify features” button at the top panel and clicking somewhere into the map view.
 If you right-click, select “Identify All” to inspect the values of both images.

-Below you find some terra functions to access some of these properties and particularily how to access individual bands or pixels inside an image:
+Once we have a SpatRast object in R, we can access the properties and values of the image.
+Below are some terra functions to access some of these properties and how to access individual bands or pixel values:

-As you can see from the above figure, you can imagine the image as a three-dimensional array in which each pixel has a xyz-coordinate or index which we can access using square brackets [] on our raster object.
-For example, to retrieve the values from the red band at row = 1000 and column = 500 we would write:
+You can imagine the image as a three-dimensional array in which each pixel has a xyz-coordinate or index which we can access using square brackets [].
+For example, to retrieve the values from the third band (here the red band) at row = 1000 and column = 500 we would write:

 # raster[[zdim / band]][ydim / row, xdim / column]